igraph/python-igraph/doc/source/analysis.rst

     >>> edges = g.incident(0)

-To get the full adjacency/incidence list representation of the graph, use :meth:`Graph.get_adjlist`, :meth:`Graph.g.get_inclist()` or, for a bipartite graph, :meth:`Graph.get_incidence`.
+To get the full adjacency/incidence list representation of the graph, use :meth:`Graph.get_adjlist`, :meth:`Graph.g.get_inclist()` or, for a bipartite graph, :meth:`Graph.get_biadjacency`.

 Neighborhood
 ++++++++++++